-Our mission is to become a worldwide reference for education in the field for all professionals involved in the process to dissemintate knowledge & skills of Acute Cardiovascular Care
+Our mission is to become a worldwide reference for education in the field for all professionals involved in the process to disseminate knowledge & skills of Acute Cardiovascular Care.

 Our mission is to promote excellence in clinical diagnosis, research, technical development, and education in cardiovascular imaging in Europe.

-Our mission: To promote excellence in research, practice, education and policy in cardiovascular health, primary and secondary prevention.
+Our mission is to promote excellence in research, practice, education and policy in cardiovascular health, primary and secondary prevention.

-Our goal is to reduce the burden in cardiovascular disease in Europe through percutaneous cardiovascular interventions.
+Our mission is to reduce the burden of cardiovascular disease in Europe through percutaneous cardiovascular interventions.

-Our Mission is "to improve the quality of life of the population by reducing the impact of cardiac rhythm disturbances and reduce sudden cardiac death"
+Our mission is to improve the quality of life of the population by reducing the impact of cardiac rhythm disturbances and reduce sudden cardiac death.

-To improve quality of life and logevity, through better prevention, diagnosis and treatment of heart failure, including the establishment of networks for its management, education and research.
+Our mission is to improve quality of life and longevity, through better prevention, diagnosis and treatment of heart failure, including the establishment of networks for its management, education and research.

-Working Groups goals is to stimulate and disseminate scientific knowledge in different fields of cardiology.
+The ESC Working Groups' goal is to stimulate and disseminate scientific knowledge in different fields of cardiology.

-ESC Councils goal is to share knowledge among medical professionals practising in specific cardiology domains.
+The ESC Councils' goal is to share knowledge among medical professionals practising in specific cardiology domains.

 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-The European Society of Cardiology Working Group on Cardiovascular Pharmacotherapy is proud to be delivering an engaging and interactive 1.5 day course to improve the professional knowledge and skills required to plan and deliver successful cardiovascular pharmacotherapy clinical trials.
+The European Society of Cardiology Working Group on Cardiovascular Pharmacotherapy is proud to be delivering an engaging and interactive 2 day course to improve the professional knowledge and skills required to plan and deliver successful cardiovascular pharmacotherapy clinical trials.

 At the end of the course delegates will have improved their knowledge in: